2ndQuadrant/pglogical/README.md

     LANGUAGE c AS 'MODULE_PATHNAME';

 Permissions are checked.
 This function must be callable by the user that the output plugin is running as.
+The function name *must* be schema-qualified and is parsed like any other qualified identifier.

 The function receives a pointer to a newly allocated structure of hook function pointers to populate as its first argument.
 The function must not free the